| Execs / Mgmt

 For many years I did not understand that my practice was a business.
 I did not want to, because I thought healing and business had no business being intertwined.

-I now help the small business owner see themselves and their work in a new light.
+Soloprenuers are invited to see themselves and their work in a new light.
 How you talk about what you do, who you talk about it with and what your vision for yourself is, is paramount to your success in your work.
 You have a unique gift and sharing it with your community is an essential task in these unmoored times.